Please note: The following entry requirements relate to September 2017 entry and use the new UCAS tariff. Please refer to our

 The Health Boards aim to provide two/three every year.

-If you want to reserve a place, please complete the attached
+If you want to reserve a place, please complete one of the booking forms above.

 The Agenda for the particular Experience Day will be issued to attendees nearer the date.
 Details for the other sessions will be available at a later date.